neondatabase/website/content/docs/reference/neon-cli.md

 ## Synopsis

-The `neonctl` command can be called from command line.
+The `neonctl` command can be called from the command line.
 Without any arguments, it displays command usage and help:

 ```bash
 neonctl --help